 Kiowa Ranch: The only property DHL and Frieda ever owned - given to them by Mabel Dodge Luhan.
-It is now maintained by UNM and is open to the public on Wednesdays.
+It is now maintained by UNM and is open to the public a few days a week.
 The Del Monte Ranch is down the road from the Kiowa (and is where Lawrence where DHL finished Birds, Beasts and Flowers and Studies in Classic American Literature).
 Perhaps we can locate this, as well...

-Mabel Dodge Luhan House: Our visit will take place on Friday, after the close of the conference, with small groups going through at approx. 1 hour intervals.
+Mabel Dodge Luhan House: Our visit will take place on Saturday, with special talks taking place in the Yoga Centre, and small groups going through at approx. 1 hour intervals.
 We will take 'tea' in the garden.
 We will also visit the privately owned 'Pink House,' where Frieda and DHL stayed before going up to the Del Monte Ranch.

 UNM Manuscript Library, Albuquerque, NM: This visit will be combined with the transport to Taos on Monday, July 18.
 Catered lunch will be served, courtesy of DHLSNA member Feroza Jussawala.
 Registration required.

 HOW TO REACH TAOS